marcinwiacek/datacreator/readme.md

     ["multi", "example01.arr[]", "You can more", 1, 2, "good", true, "excellent", false, "perfect", true],

 Field with many selections possible.
 As you can see, we need to define array here (2nd parameter), we have also minimal and maximal number of selected elements and after every element need to say, whether is selected by default or not.
-In output file we save it in array.
+In output file we save it into array.

+## delete

+    ["delete","second_example09_array1[],first_example09_array1[],example09_array2[]"]

+**Delete** element will not show any error, when path doesn't exist.

+Nice, isn't it?

 # Dynamic creating and referencing to array indexes